Methodology: As study of methods

 However, many theorists emphasize the differences between the terms "method" and "methodology".
 In this regard, methodology may be defined as "the study or description of methods" or as "the analysis of the principles of methods, rules, and postulates employed by a discipline".
 This study or analysis involves uncovering assumptions and practices associated with the different methods and a detailed description of research designs and hypothesis testing.
 It also includes evaluative aspects: forms of data collection, measurement strategies, and ways to analyze data are compared and their advantages and disadvantages relative to different research goals and situations are assessed.
 In this regard, methodology provides the skills, knowledge, and practical guidance needed to conduct scientific research in an efficient manner.
 It acts as a guideline for various decisions researchers need to take in the scientific process.

 Methodology can be understood as the middle ground between concrete particular methods and the abstract and general issues discussed by the philosophy of science.
 In this regard, methodology comes after formulating a research question and helps the researchers decide what methods to use in the process.
 For example, methodology should assist the researcher in deciding why one method of sampling is preferable to another in a particular case or which form of data analysis is likely to bring the best results.
 Methodology achieves this by explaining, evaluating and justifying methods.
 Just as there are different methods, there are also different methodologies.
 Different methodologies provide different approaches to how methods are evaluated and explained and may thus make different suggestions on what method to use in a particular case.

-According to Aleksandr Georgievich Spirkin, "[a] methodology is a system of principles and general ways of organising and structuring theoretical and practical activity, and also the theory of this system".
+According to Alexander Spirkin, "[a] methodology is a system of principles and general ways of organising and structuring theoretical and practical activity, and also the theory of this system".
 Helen Kara defines methodology as "a contextual framework for research, a coherent and logical scheme based on views, beliefs, and values, that guides the choices researchers make".
 Ginny E. Garcia and Dudley L. Poston understand methodology either as a complex body of rules and postulates guiding research or as the analysis of such rules and procedures.
 As a body of rules and postulates, a methodology defines the subject of analysis as well as the conceptual tools used by the analysis and the limits of the analysis.
 Research projects are usually governed by a structured procedure known as the research process.
 The goal of this process is given by a research question, which determines what kind of information one intends to acquire.